Key considerations for opening your store

 - Office supplies

-Joining a franchise program like Health Mart gives you the tools to create a retail environment that is attractive and shopper-friendly.
+Joining a franchise program such as Health Mart gives you the tools to create a retail environment that is attractive and shopper-friendly.
 From customizable décor to professional merchandisers, Health Mart can give you the competitive edge right from the start.

 Create an operations manual to guide your business